dfurtado/dataclass-csv/README.md

 ### Error handling

-One of the advantages of using the `DataclassReader` is that it makes it easy to detect when the type of data in the CSV file is not what your application's model is expecting.
-And, the `DataclassReader` shows errors that will help to identify the rows with problem in your CSV file.
+One of the key advantages of using `DataclassReader` is its ability to detect when the data types in a CSV file don’t match what your application’s model expects.
+In such cases, `DataclassReader` provides clear error messages that help you identify exactly which rows contain problematic values.

-For example, say we change the contents of the CSV file shown in the **Getting started** section and, modify the `age` of the user Astor, let's change it to a string value:
+For example, if we modify the CSV file from the **Getting Started** section and change the age of the user Astor to a string value, the error will highlight this mismatch:

 ```text
 Astor, astor@test.com, test
 ```

-Remember that in the dataclass `User` the `age` property is annotated with `int`.
-If we run the code again an exception will be raised with the message below:
+Remember that in the User dataclass, the `age` property is annotated as an `int`.
+If we run the code again, an exception will be raised with the following message:

 ```text
 dataclass_csv.exceptions.CsvValueError: The field `age` is defined as <class 'int'> but
 received a value of type <class 'str'>.
 [CSV Line number: 3]
 ```

-Note that apart from telling what the error was, the `DataclassReader` will also show which line of the CSV file contain the data with errors.
+Note that, in addition to describing the error, `DataclassReader` also indicates which line of the CSV file contains the problematic data.

 ### Default values